Formal Proofs — Lean 4 Safety Bounds¶

 1.1 Proved theorems¶

-Three theorems close in pure core Lean 4 (no Mathlib dependency).
+Twenty-one theorem declarations close in pure core Lean 4 (no Mathlib dependency).

-monitor_soundness — the hardware monitor raises its halt signal
+halt_triggered_complete — the hardware monitor asserts halt

 exactly when coherence has dropped below the safety floor: